davepinch/pinchy.cc/content/about/some-things-are-getting-worse.md

 ---
-title: "The culture here is decaying."
+title: "Some things are getting worse."
 next: "Incidentally, for most of history, you will be dead."
 tags:
   - about me